MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/32k-pages-optional-feature.md

 Beginning with Windows Server 2025, new Active Directory Domain Services (AD DS) and Lightweight Directory Services (LDS) installs use a 32K page database.
 A 32K database page format offers a huge improvement in scalability, including multi-valued attributes are now able to hold up to ~3,200 values, which is an increase by a factor of 2.6.
 New domain controllers, or application directory partitions for LDS, are installed with a 32k page database.
 The 32k page database uses 64-bit Long Value IDs (LIDs), by default new installs run in an 8k page mode for compatibility with previous versions.
 An upgraded DC continues to use its current database format and 8k pages.
 Moving to 32k database pages is done on a forest-wide basis and requires that all DCs in the forest have a 32k page capable database.

-Active Directory (AD) uses an Extensible Storage Engine (ESE) database since its introduction in Windows 2000 that used an 8k database page size, this architecture limited the scale of forest and domain objects.
+Active Directory (AD) uses an Extensible Storage Engine (ESE) database, since its introduction in Windows 2000 it's used an 8k database page size, this architecture limited the scale of forest and domain objects.
 An example of this limitation is a single record AD object, which can't exceed 8k bytes in size.
 For more information about the Active Directory's scalability, see [Active Directory Maximum Limits - Scalability](/previous-versions/windows/it-pro/windows-server-2003/cc756101%28v=ws.10%29).

 The 32k database page-size functionality is an optional feature in Active Directory.
 The feature it isn't enabled by default for new installations of AD DS and AD LDS in Windows Server.
 The exception is in Windows Server 2025 (preview) domains and forests, where the 32k database page size feature is enabled by default.